Born In: Palo Alto, California, United States

 He directed ‘High School Musical 3’ in 2008; it was the third installment of the High School Musical trilogy.
 Unlike the previous two films, the third one was released theatrically.
 The film was a terrific success, earning more than twenty four times its total budget.
 It became the most commercially successful work of Kenny Ortega’s career.
 It was met with mixed to positive reviews.

 His next important work on TV was the musical fantasy film ‘Descendants’ (2015).
 It starred actors Dove Cameron, Sofia Carson, BooBoo Stewart and Cameron Boyce in lead roles.
 The film was an average success, and earned positive reviews.
 The film was followed by a sequel, released in 2017, which was also directed by Ortega.
-He is also the director of the third film in the franchise, which will be released in 2019.
+He was also the director of the third film in the franchise, which was released in 2019.

 ‘The High School Musical’ trilogy is undoubtedly the most important and successful work of Kenny Ortega’s career.
 The first two movies, which were released on television, became the most watched TV movies of the years.
 The third one, which was released theatrically, earned more than $250 million on a mere budget of $11 million.
 The films won several awards and gained a cult-following as well.
 A spin-off TV series is also in development.

 Kenny Ortega is most probably single and there is not much known about his personal life.
 He is a gay.

 People Also Viewed